UK Home Office Guidance Failure to Prevent Fraud

 What does the Guidance say about reasonable fraud prevention procedures??

-The Guidance provides more details regarding the meaning of “intending to benefit”, territoriality, and enforcement.
-However, a significant portion of this Guidance address reasonable fraud prevention procedures.
+The Guidance provides more details on the meaning of “intending to benefit”, territoriality, and enforcement.
+However, a significant portion of this Guidance addresses reasonable fraud prevention procedures.
 In essence, the Guidance recommends that an organisation’s fraud prevention frameworks be informed by 6 flexible and outcome focused principles:

 1. Top level commitment from those charged with the governance of the organisation.